 - No foreclosure, tax liens or other derogatory marks on your credit

-So a Fingerhut credit account is easy to get approved for and it’ll help you rebuild your credit.
-And to top it off, there’s no annual fee.
+A Fingerhut Credit Card is easy to get approved for and it’ll help you rebuild your credit.
+And to top it off, there’s a $0 annual fee.
 But the only issue is that you can only use the card for Fingerhut purchases.
-If you’re looking for a card you can use anywhere, a good option might be the OpenSky® Secured Visa® Credit Card, because it doesn’t even do a credit check.
+If you’re looking for a card you can use anywhere, there are several good options available.